hyfung/OpenCV_RTSP/Building_OpenCV.md

 # Building Opencv

+This is a guide on how to (cross) compile OpenCV on x86_64 for arm-gnueabihf and aarch64

 ## Installing Dependencies
 ```bash
 sudo apt update && sudo apt install -y cmake g++ wget unzip -y